kbeckmann/game-and-watch-retro-go/README.md

 make -j8 flash
 ```

-### If you are a developer
+### Information for developers

-- If you need to change the project settings and generate c-code from stm32cubemx, make sure to not have a dirty working copy as the tool will overwrite files that will need to be perhaps partially reverted.
+If you need to change the project settings and generate c-code from stm32cubemx, make sure to not have a dirty working copy as the tool will overwrite files that will need to be perhaps partially reverted.
 Also update Makefile.common in case new drivers are used.

 ## Build and flash using Docker

-To reduce the number of potential pitfalls in installation of various software, a Dockerfile is provided containing everything needed to compile and flash retro-go to your Nintendo® Game & Watch™.
-Note that Linux is required as a host OS in order to flash the target.
+To reduce the number of potential pitfalls in installation of various software, a Dockerfile is provided containing everything needed to compile and flash retro-go to your Nintendo® Game & Watch™: Super Mario Bros. system.
+This Dockerfile is written tageting an x86-64 machine running Linux.

-Steps to build and flash from a docker container (on Linux, e.g. Archlinux or Ubuntu):
+Steps to build and flash from a docker container (running on Linux, e.g. Archlinux or Ubuntu):

 ```bash
 # Clone this repo